Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups: Tensor categories

 \subsection{Factorizable Hopf algebras}

 A fundamental example for categories with the properties that we have just listed are the representation categories of factorizable ribbon Hopf algebras.
 Suppose that~$A$ is a Hopf algebra with coproduct~$\Delta$, counit~$\varepsilon$, and antipode~$S$.
 For the coproduct, we will use the sigma notation of R.~Heyneman and M.~Sweedler in the modified form $\Delta(a) = a_{(1)} \ot a_{(2)}$.
-If we take for~$\CC$ the category of finite-dimensional left $A$-modules, it is not only a finite $\K$-linear abelian category, but also a tensor category, where the tensor product of two $A$-modules~$X$ and~$Y$ becomes an $A$-module via
+If we take for~$\CC$ the category of finite-dimensional left $A$-modules, it is not only a $\K$-linear abelian category, but also a tensor category, where the tensor product of two $A$-modules~$X$ and~$Y$ becomes an $A$-module via

-for~$x \in X$, $y \in Y$, and~$a \in A$.
+for~$x \in X$, $y \in Y$, and~$a \in A$, where we have used a dot to indicate the module action.
 The unit object~$\1$ is the base field~$\K$, endowed with the trivial $A$-module structure coming from the counit.
 The left dual~$X^*$ of~$X$ is the dual vector space $X^* \deq \Hom_\K(X,\K)$, endowed with structures described in~\cite[Examp.~XIV.2.1, p.~347]{Ka}.
-Although this category is not strict, our considerations below apply to this category, because we have the notion of the tensor product $X_1 \ot X_2 \ot \dots \ot X_n$ of~$n$ vector spaces or $A$-modules, which is not build as an iteration of the tensor product of two vector spaces and therefore does not depend on the insertion of parentheses.
+Although this category is not strict, our considerations below apply to this category, because we have the notion of the tensor product $X_1 \ot X_2 \ot \dots \ot X_n$ of~$n$ vector spaces or $A$-modules, which is not built as an iteration of the tensor product of two vector spaces and therefore does not depend on the insertion of parentheses.
 The tensor products that appear below have to be understood in this way.

-We assume that $A$ is quasitriangular with R-matrix~$R = R^1 \ot R^2 \in A \ot A$, where the notation follows the spirit of the notation for the coproduct above and writes this tensor, which is in general not decomposable, as if it were decomposable (cf.~\cite[Def.~VIII.2.1, p.~173]{Ka}).
+We assume that $A$ is quasitriangular with R-matrix~$R = R^1 \ot R^2 \in A \ot A$, where we follow the spirit of the notation for the coproduct above and write this tensor, which is in general not decomposable, as if it were decomposable (cf.~\cite[Def.~VIII.2.1, p.~173]{Ka}).
 From the R-matrix, we obtain a braiding on~$\CC$ via the formula

 for~$x \in X$ and $y \in Y$ (cf.~\cite[Prop.~XIII.1.2, p.~318]{Ka}).
 From the R-matrix, we also obtain the monodromy matrix~$Q \deq R'R$, where $R'\deq R^2 \ot R^1$.
 As in the case of the R-matrix, we write $Q = Q^1 \ot Q^2$. $A$~is called factorizable if the map